yasirsavanur/Databases-and-SQL/Case Study: City of Chicago Data Portal/README.md

 We will be working on a real world dataset provided by the Chicago Data Portal wherein we will be assuming the position of Data Analyst for a non-profit organization that strives to improve educational outcomes for children and youth in the City of Chicago.
 We will be analysing the census, crime, and school data for a given neighborhood or district and further identify the causes that impact the enrollment, safety, health, environment ratings of schools.

-In this assignment, we will download the datasets provided, load them into a database, write and execute SQL queries to answer the problems provided.
+In this assignment, we downloaded the datasets provided, load them into a database, write and execute SQL queries to answer the problems provided.

 Using this Python notebook we will: